valkey-io/valkey-doc/docs/reference/modules/modules-native-types.md

 The API uses the normal modules `RedisModule_OpenKey()` low level key access interface in order to deal with this.
-This is an example of setting a native type private data structure to a Redis key:
+This is an example of setting a native type private data structure to a Valkey key:

     RedisModuleKey *key = RedisModule_OpenKey(ctx,keyname,REDISMODULE_WRITE);
     struct some_private_struct *data = createMyDataStructure();